HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/presentation_designer/limitations.md

 - The following features are currently not supported:
     - Locking a presentation template while it is being edited in Presentation Designer.
     - Undoing and redoing changes.
-    - Previewing the template in Presentation Designer.
-Currently, you can only generate a preview through the Authoring portlet.
     - Reusing styles from a theme.
     - Adding any script or custom markup.
     - Using external CSS.
-All styles are applied as inline styles and different orientations through breakpoints are not yet supported.
-For more information, refer to the [Styling Options in Presentation Designer](../presentation_designer/usage/styling_options.md) topic.
+For more information in styling, refer to the [Styling Options in Presentation Designer](../presentation_designer/usage/styling_options.md) topic.
+For more information in supported stylesheets, refer to the [Default and override stylesheet](../presentation_designer/usage/default_and_override_stylesheet.md) and [Handle multiple stylesheets](../presentation_designer/usage/handle_multiple_stylesheets.md) topics.
     - Blueprint Presentation Templates are not yet supported:

         Add this to the markup `<!-- BluePrint Template -->` and then open the Presentation Designer: